Risks involved in trading, custody and staking of digital assets

 1. Introduction

-This Digital Asset Risk Disclosure supplements and forms part of the contractual arrangements governing the relationship between Taurus and the Client and must be read in conjunction with the general terms and conditions of Taurus (the “GTC”), the custody regulations of Taurus (the “Custody Regulations”) and any other general or special terms of Taurus, as applicable.
+This Digital Asset Risk Disclosure supplements and forms part of the contractual arrangements governing the relationship between Taurus and the Client and must be read in conjunction with the general terms and conditions of Taurus (the “GTC”), the custody regulations (the “Custody Regulations”), the staking terms and conditions, and any other general or special terms of Taurus, as applicable.
 Taurus reserves the right to adjust and amend this Digital Asset Risk Disclosure at any time and to communicate such changes to the Client in accordance with the GTC.

-This Digital Asset Risk Disclosure is separate from and in addition to the disclosure of risk factors by issuers, distributors, counterparties or other persons and financial services providers involved in the issuance, distribution, trading and other transactions relating to Digital Assets, as may in particular be contained in prospectuses, key information documents, white papers, fact sheets and other information sheets and which describe in more detail the risks associated with a particular Digital Asset or category of Digital Asset.
+This Digital Asset Risk Disclosure is separate from and in addition to the disclosure of risk factors by issuers, distributors, counterparties, product manufactuers or other persons and financial services providers involved in the issuance, distribution, trading and other transactions relating to Digital Assets, as may in particular be contained in prospectuses, key information documents (“KID”), white papers, fact sheets and other information sheets and which describe in more detail the risks associated with a particular Digital Asset or category of Digital Asset.

 2. Reasons to invest in Digital Assets

 The reasons for investing in Digital Assets are unique to each client.
-However, the following reasons can be cited among others:
+However, the following reasons are often cited among others:

 • Betting on the future: the future of Digital Assets is still largely unknown.